 Water damage is a property owner’s worst nightmare, yet many in both the residential and commercial sectors overlook the importance of controlling excess water.
 There are a number of complications that can arise from poor drainage systems, misguided landscape irrigation, and uncontrolled runoff.
 Without an effective drainage system, you could experience:

-Implementing the right drainage solution can help you avoid spending time and money to remedy the serious complications of water damage.
+Implementing the right drainage solutions can help you avoid spending time and money to remedy the serious complications of water damage.

 This type of drainage system is commonly used on residential properties.
 Some French drains refer to a trench in which a drain pipe is laid and then filled with gravel.
 Traditional French drains, however, are simply filled with gravel and do not include a pipe.